PaulGoldschmidt/chirpanalytica/README.md

 As we're still studends and don't have a lot of time to support custom integrations and non-priority or security-related issues, you are very welcome to take part in the further development of this project.

+### Linked projects

+There is a twitter-bot build for this chirpanalytica, for further informations about the bot take a look into the [GitHub-Repository](https://github.com/PaulGoldschmidt/chirpbot)

 ### License

 Please take a look at the [license](LICENSE) of this project